ShejulShubham/files_sharing_backend/README.md

 You will be prompted to choose an interface mode:

-* **CLI** – select folder via terminal.
+- **CLI** – select a folder via the terminal.
-* **GUI** – choose folder via graphical window.
+- **GUI** – choose a folder through a graphical window.

-Once selected, your chosen folder will be shared on your local network, accessible via browser using a URL like:
+Once selected, your folder will be shared on the local network and accessible via a browser using a URL like:

 ```
 http://<host-ip>:<port>